MileHacker Logo

 • Rental shops may ask for your passport as collateral.

-• Road safety is a concern; drive cautiously and wear a helmet.
+• Road security is a concern; drive cautiously and wear a helmet.

-• Driving in Thailand occurs on the left side of the road.
+• Driving in The kingdom of thailand occurs on the left side of the road.

 • Negotiate tuk-tuk fares upfront to avoid misunderstandings.